issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

  1 0 1 0 -0.25 0
  1 1 1 1 0.25 0

-The details for a Trans file are shown in Sec. :ref:`Subsec:Trans`.
+The details for a Trans file are shown in :ref:`Subsec:Trans`.

 **Setting general two-body interactions**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^